why-agency/why-test-app/README.md

 Please distribute cards across columns as you see fit.

-Optimally, after filtering the grid changes in an animated manner using [framer motion](https://motion.dev/).
+When filtering results, the grid changes in an animated manner using [motion](https://motion.dev/).

 ## Expected outcome
 Please submit a PR with your implementation of the Cat grid.
 We'd expect a working deployment that we can preview in Vercel.